junxit/us-congress-code/title-26/chapter-1/sec-45s.md

 ### References in Text

-The Family and Medical Leave Act of 1993, referred to in subsec. (c)(2)(B), is Pub.
+The Family and Medical Leave Act of 1993 and that Act, referred to in subsecs. (c)(2)(B) and (e)(1), (3), is Pub.
 L. 103–3, Feb.
 5, 1993, 107 Stat.
 6. Title I of the Act is classified generally to subchapter I (§ 2611 et seq.) of chapter 28 of Title 29, Labor.
 Section 102 of the Act is classified to section 2612 of Title 29.
 For complete classification of this Act to the Code, see Short Title note set out under section 2601 of Title 29 and Tables.
 Section 3(e) of the Fair Labor Standards Act of 1938, referred to in subsec. (d), is classified to section 203(e) of Title 29, Labor.

 ### Effective Date